Splendors of Australia and New Zealand

 This tour is specially designed for a small group of 16 to 24 Smithsonian travelers and offers outstanding travel value.
 Prices include airfare, airline taxes, fuel surcharges, and departure fees.

 Venture “Down Under” for an exploration of some of the world’s most stunningly diverse landscapes—from colorful coral reefs and lush forests to stark deserts and dramatic fjords.
 In Australia’s unique northern ecosystems, travel through the rain forest canopy of Kuranda on the world’s longest gondola cableway, and visit the Great Barrier Reef, a World Heritage site.
 In the storied Outback, savor a traditional “bush” dinner and Aboriginal “Dreamtime” tour and watch the sun set over Ayers Rock at Uluru-Kata Tjuta National Park.
 Fly to magnificent Sydney, where highlights include the Royal Botanic Gardens, the Koala Sanctuary, and the iconic Opera House.

-An eight-day journey through New Zealand showcases Mt.
+A nine-day journey through New Zealand showcases Mt.
 Cook and magnificent Fjordlands National Park, both World Heritage sites, and a cruise across the renowned Milford Sound.
 Observe famed geothermal features on the North Island and visit the Maori cultural center in Rotorua, where you’ll enjoy a traditional hangi dinner and Maori performance.
 Conclude your spectacular journey with a two-night stay in Auckland, the “City of Sails.”

 Days 1 - 2 — U.S. and Cairns, Australia

 Fly to Australia, losing a day as you cross the International Date Line.

 Days 3 - 5 — Cairns, Kuranda, and the Great Barrier Reef